-Figure 2. (b) Filter bank representation of the DWPA decompositions.
+Figure 2.
+Filter bank representation of the DWPA decompositions.
 [10]

-The dilation function of the DWT can be represented as a tree of low and high pass filters, with each step transforming the low pass filter into further lower and higher frequency components as shown in Figure 2. (a).
+The dilation function of the DWT can be represented as a tree of low and high pass filters, with each step transforming the low pass filter into further lower and higher frequency components.
 The original signal is successively decomposed into components of lower resolution, while the high frequency components are not analysed any further.
-In contrast with the regular DWT, the discrete wavelet packet analysis can significantly increase the versatility and power of the discrete wavelet transform.
+In contrast with the regular DWT, the discrete wavelet packet analysis (DWPA)can significantly increase the versatility (Fig.2) and power of the discrete wavelet transform.
 Unlike the DWT, which only decomposes the low frequency components, the discrete wavelet packet analysis utilises both the low frequency components, and the high frequency components [7].
-From these frequency components and using entropybased criterion, a method for choosing the optimum scheme for the identification of Aortic Stenosis Disease can be developed.
+From these frequency components and using entropy-based criterion, a method for choosing the optimum scheme for the identification of Aortic Stenosis Disease can be developed.